FHeilmann/klipper/PD-TODO.md

 28. [ ] 28.
 SD card - add ability to navigate into sub-folders.
 Note: May also affect "start print" command (M32)

 29. [ ] 28.
 Figure why bed standby temp doesn't update on PD (wrong mapping?)

+Nice to Haves
+====

+1. [ ] 1.
+Octoprint print manager then allow user to decide between Virtual SD and Octoprint.